Waterfalls Austin Texas are famous in the area for their incredible scenery and beautiful surroundings.

 One of the most impressive waterfalls Austin Texas is definitely McKinney falls, located about 15 minutes drive from Austin center.

-The entrance to the park is 6 USD per person, and children under 12 years old have free access to the state park.
+The entrance to the park is 6 USD per person.
+Children under 12 years old have free access to the state park.

-McKinney Falls State Park is perfect for a wide range of outdoor activities like fishing, biking, camping, hiking, picnicking, and even geocaching.
+McKinney Falls State Park is perfect for a wide range of outdoor activities.
+You can do fishing, biking and camping.
+You can also do hiking, picnicking, and even geocaching.

-The place is extremely popular among tourists and locals, so you’d better reserve your seat in advance, as the park closes when it reaches its maximum capacity.
+The place is extremely popular among tourists and locals.
+You’d better reserve your seat in advance, as the park closes when it reaches its maximum capacity.

-During the busy season, from May to September and sometimes even during April and October, the park gets close due to the capacity limit very early during the day, so you’d better arrive here early.
+During the busy season you’d better arrive here early.
+From May to September and sometimes even during April and October, the park gets close as it reaches its capacity limit very early during the day.

 To better describe the place, we should split these waterfalls into two different parts: Lower McKinney falls and Upper McKinney falls.